-The CP dating from 2007° needs to be updated and extended to take account of NGA roll-out which raises some new dimensions.
+The CP dating from 20073 needs to be updated and extended to take account of NGA roll-out which raises some new dimensions.
 The multiplicity of architecture has led to a number of different and complex access products imposed in the market for wholesale (physical) network infrastructure access, namely ducts, in house cabling, dark fibre, terminating segment, fibre unbundling and, sub-loop-unbundling.
 The revision will be based on BEREC's previous work on NGA, starting with the NGA opinion leading up to the Implementation report of the NGA Recommendation4.
 These documents as well as the CPs are based on the ladder of investment principle.
 Regulated access at different rungs of the ladder promotes competition and investment, thus fostering a competitive NGA roll-out.

 NRAs are required under Article 3(3) of the BEREC Regulation to take the utmost account of any regulatory best practice adopted by BEREC, including the practice set out in this common position.
-Therefore, in carrying out its tasks (such as commenting on draft measures of NRAs concerning the imposition of vernedies), BEREC expects NRAs to explain in their notified draft measures the steps they have taken to:
+Therefore, in carrying out its tasks (such as commenting on draft

-ERG (06) 33 (Revised ERG Common Position on the approach to appropriate remedies in the ECNS regulatory framework)
+1 ERG (06) 33 (Revised ERG Common Position on the approach to appropriate remedies in the ECNS regulatory framework).

-2 Article 8(4) of the Access Directive
+2 Article 8(4) of the Access Directive.

-SERG (06) 70 Rev1 (Common position on Wholesale local access)
+3 ERG (06) 70 Rev1 (Common position on Wholesale local access)

-[&]quot;ERG (07) 16 Rev 2 (ERG Opinion on Regulatory Principles of Next Generation Access), ERG (09) 17 (Report on NGA - Economic Analysis and Regulatory Principles), BoR (10) 08 (BEREC Report NGA - Implementation Issues and Wholesale Issues), BoR (10) 25rev1 (BEREC Opinion to the Draft Recommendation on regulated access to Next Generation Access Networks), BoR (11) 06 (Next Generation Access - Collection of factual information and new issues of NGA roll-out), BoR (11) 43 (BEREC Report on the Implementation of the NGA-Recommendation)
+4 ERG (07) 16 Rev 2 (ERG Opinion on Regulatory Principles of Next Generation Access), ERG (09) 17 (Report on NGA - Economic Analysis and Regulatory Principles), BoR (10) 08 (BEREC Report NGA - Implementation Issues and Wholesale Issues), BoR (10) 25rev1 (BEREC Opinion to the Draft Recommendation on regulated access to Next Generation Access Networks), BoR (11) 06 (Next Generation Access - Collection of factual information and new issues of NGA roll-out), BoR (11) 43 (BEREC Report on the Implementation of the NGA-Recommendation)